-- 1. Grasp the buckle (D) and tongue (C).
+- 1. Grasp the tongue (C).

 - 2. Slowly pull out the lap/shoulder belt.

 - 3. Insert the tongue (C) into the buckle (D) until you hear a click.

-Fastening the Rear-Center Seat Belt with Only One Buckle:
+Fastening the Center-Rear Seat Belt with Only One Buckle:

-Fastening the rear-center seat belt with only one buckle is dangerous.
+Fastening the center-rear seat belt with only one buckle is dangerous.
 If only one pair of seat belt tongue and buckle, either tongue (A) and anchor buckle (B) or tongue (C) and anchor buckle (D), is fastened, the seat belt cannot provide full protection.
 In a sudden stop or collision, the user could slide under the belt and suffer serious injuries.
 Always make sure that both pairs of seat belt tongues and buckles are fastened properly.